mklemme/iterators_lab/README.md

 #### Map

+##### MDN version
 Map calls a provided callback function once for each element in an array, in order, and constructs a new array from the results. callback is invoked only for indexes of the array which have assigned values; it is not invoked for indexes that are undefined, those which have been deleted or which have never been assigned values.

-    My version:
+##### My version:
 Does same as for each, but performs a callback and adds the queried objects into a new array

 ##### Example: